-• What goes in a lab notebook:
+What goes in a Lab Notebook:

-First couple of Pages should be left blank for a Table of Contents - which basically lists the experiments we are doing with the corresponding page numbers for the start of the Experiment.

-PreLab for each experiment should also be written here.
-You need to submit your prelab online BEFORE you start doing the lab simulation or exercise.

-ALL DATA RECORDINGS GO IN YOUR BOUND LAB NOTEBOOK Use ink to record your Data.
+- First couple of Pages should be left blank for a Table of Contents which basically lists the experiments we are doing with the corresponding page numbers for the start of the Experiment. - PreLab for each experiment should also be written here.
+You need to submit a photo of your prelab BEFORE you start doing the lab simulation or exercise. - Record your observations in the lab notebook. - ALL DATA RECORDINGS GO IN YOUR BOUND LAB NOTEBOOK Use ink to record your Data.
 Mistakes can be crossed out with a simple line through.
-Use of white-out during Data Collection is prohibited

-You will be asked to send "snapshots" of your experiments taken as you are doing them
+Use of white-out during Data Collection is prohibited.
+Data needs to be recorded in the lab notebook first, and a photo of your data should be submitted. - You will be asked to submit "snapshots" of your experimental set ups and progress as you are doing them as well - Lab Report (15 % of Lab Grade)

-• What goes in a lab report:
+What goes in the Lab Report:

-Some exercises will end with a "Lab Report" which is to be submitted to me online after the experiment is concluded on the due date indicated on your schedule.
-The Lab Report should be typed on a separate word (or similar) document and will state the purpose of doing the experiment/simulation in your own words, abstract for the experiment (brief description), data, results and calculations, and a conclusion.

-Lab Report will be submitted electronically, preferably as a pdf
+- There will be one "Lab Report" which is to be submitted to me online after the experiment is concluded on the due date indicated on your schedule (version 1).
+I will let you know which experiment.
+You will have a chance to make edits to your lab report and resubmit (version 2).
+Your lab report grade will be the average of the two. - The Lab Report should be typed on a separate word (or similar) document and will state the purpose of doing the experiment/simulation in your own words, abstract for the experiment (brief description), data, results and calculations, discussion, and a conclusion. - Lab Report will be submitted electronically as a pdf. - Lab Final 20% of Lab Grade - There will be 3 lab quizzes administered throughout the quarter, which make up the Lab final exam grade.
+Quizzes will cover the concepts/calculations and core techniques.
+Dates are posted on the schedule.